-Oil starts 2020 steady as trade optimism, Mideast tensions support
+Oil firm as trade optimism, Mideast tensions support

 “We may need to see that economic optimism turn into better data before we see more substantial gains,” analysts at OANDA said.

-January also marks the scheduled start of deeper output cuts by the Organization of Petroleum Exporting Countries (OPEC) and its partners, including Russia.
+January also marks the scheduled start of deeper output cuts by the Organization of the Petroleum Exporting Countries and its partners, including Russia.

 The group agreed to cut output by a further 500,000 barrels per day (bpd) from Jan.
 1, on top of their previous cut of 1.2 million bpd.

-The cuts come as Russia reported record high 2019 oil and gas condensate production C-RU-OUT of 11.25 million bpd, beating the previous record of 11.16 million bpd set a year earlier, Energy Ministry data showed on Thursday.
+The cuts come as Russia reported record high 2019 oil and gas condensate production C-RU-OUT of 11.25 million bpd, beating the previous record of 11.16 million bpd set a year earlier, Energy Ministry data showed.

 A fall in U.S. crude inventories last week also supported prices.
 U.S. crude stocks fell 7.8 million barrels in the week ended Dec.
 27, compared with analysts’ expectations for a decrease of 3.2 million barrels, data from the American Petroleum Institute (API) showed on Tuesday.